microsoft/sarif-pattern-matcher/docs/UsingClientTool.md

 - `--target` the query that will return rows to be analyze.
 - `--identity` the identity column.
 - `--output` the result of the analysis in the `c:"\analysis.sarif`.
-- `--force` replace the file if exists.
+- `--log ForceOverwrite` replace the file if exists.
 - `--level` filter the results using `resultLevel` with `Error` or `Warning`.
 - `--kind` filter the results using `resultKind` with `Fail`.
-- `--search-definitions` will use the following rules to analyze.
+- `--plugin` will use the following rules to analyze.

 Obs.: the first argument is a path that won't be used.